Learning Outcomes

 This article has covered the following key knowledge points:

-- Alterations after execution are only valid if executed and witnessed as a will.
+- Alterations made after execution are only valid if executed and witnessed in accordance with section 9 Wills Act 1837, as required by section 21.

-- A codicil must be executed with the same formalities as a will.
+- A codicil must be executed with the same formalities as a will (writing, signature, and two witnesses present together).

-- A codicil republishes the will as of the codicil's date, affecting property and beneficiaries.
+- A codicil republishes the will as of the codicil's date, affecting both property captured and the date used for class gifts and other rules tied to execution.

-- If a beneficiary or their spouse witnesses a codicil, their gift in the codicil is void.
+- If a beneficiary or their spouse/civil partner witnesses a codicil, their gift in that codicil is void; the rest of the instrument remains valid.

 Key Terms and Concepts